kyokang1/time-tracker/README.md

     ALPHAVANTAGE_API_KEY="abc123"

-Please note that the ".env" is ignored from the version control using `.gitignore` file for security purpose. ".gitignore" prevents the ".env" file and its secret credentials from being tracked in version control.
+> NOTE: The ".env" is ignored from the version control using `.gitignore` file for security purpose. ".gitignore" prevents the ".env" file and its secret credentials from being tracked in version control.

 ## Usage